pranithmacha/ProductAPI/README.md

     Response
-        Http status 201, indicating operation was successful Http status 400 Bad request, if name or id is not provided
+        Http status 201, indicating operation was successful Http status 400 Bad request, if name or id or both is not provided